senoralikz/whuritgo-client/README.md

 # whuritgo

 ### Description

 whuritgo helps you keep track of your expenses.
 Enter your purchase information and it will keep this history of everything you purchased.
+To test the app use the credentials below:
+EMAIL: test@testing.com
+PASSWORD: 123456

 ### Technologies Used

 - JavaScript
 - HTML
 - SCSS